alvinalvin/plg_preload_Ags/README.md

 lo<h3>plg_preload_Ags</h3>

-Preload_Ags is a joomla plugin that helps you create an animated spinner with a fullscreen loading mask to simulate the page preloading.
+<p>Preload_Ags is a joomla plugin that helps you create an animated spinner with a fullscreen loading mask to simulate the page preloading.</p>

 <h3>Installation and use</h3>
 <ul>